QR1.6.2 The Foundations of Physical Realism

 4. Fundamental, then it must self-existing.

-To accept physical realism today one must believe that matter began itself, that infinities can be defined away, that photons can spawn new universes, and that imaginary particles can cause real effects.
+To accept physical realism today one must believe that matter began itself, that infinities can be defined away, that photons can spawn new universes, and that virtual particles can cause real effects.
 To say that physical realism has shaky foundations is an understatement, but what is the alternative?

 Next